nirs/userstorage/README.md

 The userstorage tool creates storage based on configuration file that you must provide.

-The configuration module is use both by the userstorage tool to provision the storage, and by the tests consuming the storage.
+The configuration module is used both by the userstorage tool to provision the storage, and by the tests consuming the storage.

-The configuration module typically starts by importing the backends you want to provision:
+The configuration module typically starts by importing the required
+backends:

     from userstorage import File